Get

 2. Moving to a New Home

 Cats often have difficulty adjusting when their environment changes.
 Many need help making the transition after moving to a new home.
-Moving is stressful for humans, and cats pick up on human emotions and adjust their behavior accordingly.
-Because settling into a new home requires so much attention, it’s a time when cats receive less attention than they’re accustomed to, which can lead to hurt feelings.
+Moving is stressful for humans, and cats may pick up on human emotions and adjust their behavior accordingly.
+Because settling into a new home requires so much patience and effort, it’s a time when cats may receive less attention than they’re accustomed to, which can lead to stress.

 Cats rely heavily on smell to recognize people and places.
 They leave pheromones behind that encourage a sense of comfort they identify with being safe and at home.
 The strange smells of a new house or apartment can cause many cats to become anxious.

 Consider keeping your cat in one room immediately after the move so they can settle in safely.
 It’s helpful to hold off on renovations until cats have had a few weeks to adjust and get back on their feet.
-Spending extra time with your cat may help draw them out of their shell.
+Using pheromone diffusers and spending plenty of time with your cat will help them feel more reassured and comfortable in their new home.

 cat in the window watching the rain